picomy/sftp2S3-tf/Readme.md

 }
 ```

-Copy the sftp2s3.conf and s32s3.conf from sftp2s3-tf/conf into your current directory.
+Copy the sftp2s3.conf from sftp2s3-tf/conf into your current directory.

 ### Step 4
 The sftp2s3.conf defines the sftp data source and the destination.